This article was updated 03/29/2024

 Heโs still right.

 Letโs face it: Why would we make time to read something that doesnโt remotely interest us?
-Every day, from the moment we have our first sip of coffee to right before we turn off the lights for a nightโs slumber, we are bombarded with information and convoluted messaging from brands that run the gamut from car insurance companies and soft drink giants to news organizations and political campaigns.
+Every day, from our first sip of coffee to when we finally turn off the lights, weโre bombarded by information and messaging from brands.
+These brands vary widely, from car insurance to soft drinks, and even political campaigns.
 Every.
 Single.
 Day.
-It can be exhausting, and our collective overreliance on smartphones has only further exacerbated the issue.
+This constant influx can be overwhelming, and our reliance on smartphones only adds to this issue.

 With the oversaturation of brand messaging in todayโs media landscape, how can a company cut through all the clutter and noise to reach their target customers?